 - Using a scope to examine your digestive system.
 A thin, flexible, lighted instrument (endoscope) is passed down your throat so that your doctor can view your esophagus, stomach and the first part of your small intestine (duodenum).
 This will also allow the doctor to collect small pieces of tissue from your duodenum to look for inflammation.

-Medications that may help in managing the signs and symptoms of nonulcer stomach pain include:
+Medications that may help in managing the signs and symptoms of functional dyspepsia include:

 - Over-the-counter gas remedies.
 Drugs that contain the ingredient simethicone may provide some relief by reducing intestinal gas.
 Examples of gas-relieving remedies include Mylanta and Gas-X.